 You have probably heard this story about Google search experiment.
 An engineer paid for Adwords advertising campaign, and targeted the names of some creative directors in New York area in his ads, as his primary keywords.
 Watch the video to see how he fared–not badly, indeed!

 The same practice won’t probably work anymore.
-However, the experiment shows us that once you use your imagination, once you try something new, and once you remember that even the highest managers and executives are only people with their feelings and pride, great things can happen.
+However, the experiment shows us that once you use your imagination, once you try something new, and once you remember that even the highest managers and executives are only people with their feelings and egos (typically big egos), great things can happen for ordinary people.

 If you find a position that is somehow linked to Google search, or to final user experience with one of the many products Google offers to general public (think gmail, maps, hangouts, google business, etc), you can be nearly sure that this vacancy is advertised by a company that has a connection with Google (Google may own the company, control it with a major stake, or at least have a close co-operation with them).